-*Please note that this data pertains to THC-rich strains (i.e. the stuff that is intended to get you high, most ‘street weed’) as opposed to medically oriented high-CBD strains, which typically contain lower levels of THC.
+*Please note that this data pertains to THC-rich strains (i.e. the stuff that is intended to get you high, most ‘street weed’) as opposed to medically oriented high-CBD strains, which typically contain lower levels of THC, or organic hemp flower, which contains less than 0.3% THC in accordance with federal regulations.
 With regards to the bud itself, legal states like Colorado will average more like 18% THC, whereas non-legal states could be closer to 10% THC.

-If using already infused coconut oil and it's too strong, you can dilute it with additional coconut oil.
-On the other hand, if it's too weak, you can re-infuse or add a small amount of highly concentrated cannabis coconut oil to the weaker batch.
+If you’re using already-infused coconut oil and it’s too strong, you can dilute it with additional coconut oil to lower its concentration.
+On the other hand, if it’s too weak, you can re-infuse or add a small amount of highly concentrated cannabis coconut oil to the weaker batch.
 It may take a few batches before you achieve your perfect dose, but it will get easier and more precise each time.